Fer-Bonilla/udacity-blockchain-developer-projects/ethereum/README.md

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes, and process to deploy in the Rinkeby public test network.

 ## Prerequisites

- Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].
+ Installing Node and NPM is pretty straightforward using the installer package available from https://nodejs.org/en/.

 ## Configuring your project Locallly